Geely Xingrui: Specifications

+Preface TCR

+The Preface TCR trim was first revealed in MIIT regulatory filings in August 2026.
+The vehicle features several changes to the exterior, including a unique front bumper with black accents, black fender vents, black wing mirror caps, side skirts, and decklid-mounted rear wing, and TCR badging.
+Additionally, it comes with unique 19-inch wheels with 255/35R19 and 245/35R19 tires front and rear, respectively, and red-painted brake calipers.
+It is 41 mm wider and has been lowered by 9 mm.
+It weighs 1550 kg.

+The engine has been upgraded to the BHE20-PFZ 1999 cc turbocharged inline-4, which outputs 286 hp (275 hp net power) compared to the standard 1969 cc engine's 268 hp (262 hp net power).

-Geely Xingrui L and Xingrui L Zhiqing
+Xingrui L and Xingrui L Zhiqing

 The Geely Xingrui L or Preface L is the facelift HEV version of the regular Xingrui or Preface.
-The variant was launched in October 2023, and as the HEV version, the powertrain consists of an electric motor and the BHE15-BFZ 1.5 liter turbo four-cylinder engine shared with the Geely Galaxy L7 SUV, with a maximum power output of 120 kW and a peak torque of 255 Nm.
+The variant was launched in October 2023, and as the HEV version, the powertrain consists of an electric motor and the BHE15-BFZ 1.5-liter turbo four-cylinder engine shared with the Geely Galaxy L7 SUV, with a maximum power output of 120 kW and a peak torque of 255 Nm.
 The Xingrui L Zhiqing is another hybrid variant based on the Xingrui L and was launched in December 2023.
-The Zhiqing (智擎) powertrain is a 1.5 liter turbo engine that generates 163 hp of power and 255 Nm of torque, combined with an electric motor with 136 hp of power and 320 Nm of torque with an average consumption of 23.7 km/l.
-Accelerating time from 0 to 100 km/h is 7.5 seconds and the maximum speed is 200 km/h.
+The Zhiqing (智擎) powertrain is a 1.5-liter turbo engine that generates 161 hp and 255 Nm of torque, combined with an electric motor with 134 hp and 320 Nm of torque with an average consumption of 23.7 km/L. Acceleration time from 0 to 100 km/h is 7.5 seconds and the maximum speed is 200 km/h.
 The transmission is a 3-speed DHT.